Celebrate Black History Month with Kids in the DMV (2026)

 Here are temporary exhibits and pop-ups in honor of Black History Month:

-• [Just Added] Through 2/28 | A Century of Black History Commemorations at Library of Congress
+• Through 2/28 | A Century of Black History Commemorations at Library of Congress

 • This small display celebrates one hundred years of Black history commemorations.
 Historian Carter G. Woodson initiated the annual observance of “Negro History Week” in February 1926.